 A CA certificate is also generated during installation and signs the certificate presented by the controller and dashboard.
 The private key corresponding associated with the CA certificate is discarded immediately to prevent misuse.
 The CA certificate is required as a work-around for how browsers handle multiple connections to servers with self-signed certificates.
 The CA certificate is provided to the browser by the dashboard in order to allow TLS-encrypted communication with the dashboard and the controller.
-If the Flynn installer is used, this CA certificate is transferred over SSH during installation and will prevent MITM attacks when visiting the dashboard.
-If the installer is not used, the certificate may be provided over an insecure connection the first time the dashboard is visited, do not install the certificate if the connection is not trusted.
+The certificate may be provided over an insecure connection the first time the dashboard is visited, do not install the certificate if the connection is not trusted.
 In the future we will use Let’s Encrypt to avoid the need for the generated certificates and trust bootstrapping.

 Applications run within Flynn are not fully sandboxed and have access to internal Flynn APIs that can be used to gain root access on the server.
 Do not run untrusted code in Flynn.

 There may be other unknown security flaws in Flynn.
 For the time being we do not recommend running Flynn in environments where there is access to sensitive data or services.